What Changes Are Coming to Social Security Benefits in 2022?

 It is important to stay informed of any changes to Social Security.
 This goes for both new applicants and existing beneficiaries.
 You do not want to jeopardize your eligibility for disability or have your benefits stopped or terminated.
 Getting SSDI or SSI benefits reinstated can take several months.

 Dayes Law Firm has helped many people over the years obtain the disability benefits they need.
-Our intake staff is ready to take your call and set up a risk-free and confidential consultation.
+Our intake staff is ready to take your call and set up a confidential consultation.
 This initial meeting comes with no legal obligation.
 We also charge nothing up front to retain our services.

 Call 1-800-503-2000 to talk to a lawyer.

 The cost-of-living adjustment (COLA) is an increase in Social Security benefits to counteract inflation (the rising prices of goods and services).
 This inflation is calculated on an annual basis using the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W).

 In 2022, recipients of Social Security and Supplemental Security Income will receive a 5.9 percent benefits increase.
 This is the highest COLA in four decades.

 The maximum federal SSI payment will increase from $794 to $841 per month for individuals and from $1,191 to $1,261 per month for couples.
 The average Social Security benefit will also go up for:

 - Retired workers – $92 payment increase from $1,565 to $1,657 per month